This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 governing communications, including but not limited to instructions for

-products, supplies and/or services to be purchased; (4) Complete and
+goods or services to be purchased; (4) Complete and

 evaluation procedures to be followed for award of a contract; (6) The contract terms

-and conditions including any requirement for acceptable financial
+and conditions, including any requirement for acceptable financial

-be incorporated by reference provided the ITB specifies where such documents
+be incorporated by reference, provided the ITB specifies where such documents

 can be obtained and the documents are readily available to all